 Panama is known for the freedoms it allows businesses that are registered there.
 NordVPN makes use of these to offer their customers a robust no-logging policy (apart from connection logs).

-With more than 5,200 servers, it’s amazing that NordVPN has the speeds that it has.
+With more than 5,700 servers, it’s easy to see why NordVPN has the speeds that it has.
 This is great, given that they allow P2P connections and unblock foreign streaming services.

 The only real drawback is that you can’t set up NordVPN on your router through an app, which might be cumbersome.
-On that same note, however, you get six simultaneous connections, which is amazing, especially considering that the price can go as low as 2.99 dollars.
+On that same note, however, you get six simultaneous connections, which is amazing, especially considering that the price can go as low as $3.49/month.

 All-in-all, NordVPN is the perfect package, combining affordability with security and speed.